gatsbyjs/gatsby/docs/blog/2018-06-26-card-sort-results/index.md

 ## Dendogram adventures

-These screenshots that show a portion of the dendogram show that the clearest category, in which the category name and the contents of the category are consistent, was Contributing.
+These screenshots that show a portion of the dendogram show that the clearest category was "Contributing", clear because the category name and the contents of the category are consistent:

-#### Contributing
 ![Contributing dendogram](contributing-dendogram.png)

-So Gatsby users are in agreement on what that category ought to be called and what docs it should contain :)
+Gatsby users are in agreement on what that category ought to be called and what docs it should contain :)

 ## Next steps

-### Current category names for usability testing
+### Usability testing

-I’ve already conducted 4 usability tests with several more coming (5-7 produces reliable data in conventional UX research practices) and I’m seeing more ways to improve what we place in these categories as well as many ways I can improve my usability testing :).
-Many thanks to all those participants who have been enthusiastic and willing to give feedback, including Korey Boone, Shannon Smith, Peter Wiebe, Abhishek Vishwakarma, Ria Carmin, and Hugo Marques.
+The next step is to conduct usability testing on a new design of the .org site.
+I’ve already conducted 8 usability tests with several more coming (5-7 produces reliable data in conventional UX research practices) and I’m seeing more ways to improve what we place in these categories as well as many ways I can improve my usability testing :).

+Many thanks to all those participants who have been enthusiastic and willing to give feedback, including Korey Boone, Shannon Smith, Peter Wiebe, Abhishek Vishwakarma, Ria Carmin, and Hugo Marques, Bogdan Lazar, Cameron Steele, and Simon Koelewijn.
 There are quite a few more people meeting with me in the upcoming week.

-Here are the categories I’ve used for usability testing so far:
+These are the docs categories I’ve used for usability testing so far:
 * Get Started
 * Core Concepts
 * Releases